8 awesome Concordia student services

 Have a great idea but don’t know how to put it on paper?
 Struggling with writer’s block?
 How do you cite a source again?
 Don’t fret; the good people of the Writing Assistance Program are here to help you improve your writing skills in English or French.

 The free service offers all students at the university the chance to work alongside a writing assistant, who can help you to clarify, develop and present your ideas in a written format that meets the requirements of your specific assignment.
-Book an appointment today through your MyConcordia Portal or swing by during drop-in times.
+Book an appointment today through the Student Success Centre portal or swing by during drop-in times.

 6. Get guidance from a student mentor